edgio-docs/edgio-docs/src/guides/v7/edge-functions/htmltransformer.md

 ### Example 3: Add Body Streaming {/* example3 */}

-This example extends the example above with response body streaming.
+This example extends the previous example with response body streaming.
 Streaming is necessary when the whole response body is too large to fit into the edge function memory.

 ```js
 export async function handleHttpRequest(request, context) {